dema-trading-ai/docs/docs/getting_started/installation/installation.md

 `conda activate mytf`
 `conda install -y python==3.8.6`
 `conda install -y pandas TA-Lib`
-5. You should be ready to go!
+5. The engine is now ready to run on your Apple M1 machine.

 ### Running using ``make``
 As the docker commands listed above are not so developer friendly, we added a Makefile to help you save some tears.
 You'll need to have `make` installed on your system (check using `make --version`), which is on most computers by default.
 If you don't, run `brew install make` (homebrew needed), `sudo apt install make` or `choco install make` (chocolately needed) for MacOS, Linux or Windows, respectively.